Revature-WellNet/Front-End/README.md

   - If the employee shows covid symptoms or has tested positive they are prompted to enter the date of their last positive and their covid status is updated to true.
   - If the employee is covid negative they are able to login into their home page

+- '/diagnosis'
+  - This endpoint displays a form for a nurse or doctor to keep track of a checked-in patient
+  - Nurses will be redirected here after checking a patient into a room
+  - Nurses are able to see all of a patient's information and can describe the patient's symptoms and suggest a diagnosis
+  - Doctors will be able to look at a patient's information here
+  - Doctors will be able to see everything a nurse does, plus an extra field for prescribing a treatment
+  - Prescription of treatment effectively checks a patient out of the hospital

 - '/lockout'
   - This endpoint displays for employees who are covid positive in place of their home page
   - Employees who are covid positive are locked out of their main account until 14 days have past since their last positive test
   - Lockout counts down the time from 14 days since an employee's last positive test
   - When the time expires the employees are redirected to retake the covid-verification form upon login

 Models:
 - Covid-Verification
   - Contains formKey(primary key), lastTest(timestamp), covidStatus(boolean)
+- Diagnosis-Form
+  - Contains:
+    - diagnosis Id (primary key)
+    - diagnosis (string)
+    - symptoms (string)
+    - treatment (string)
+    - resolution status (boolean)
+    - check-in (date)
+    - check-out (date)
+    - patient (Patient object)
+    - room (Room object)
+    - nurse (User object)
+    - doctor (User object)

 Testing automation:
 - Employees are required to take a test if they have not been tested in the last 24 hours